top of page

 • Retains value over time as an investment

-• Maintains luster without fading when properly maintained
+• Maintains luster without fading when maintained

 • Versatile for intricate designs due to malleability